aaronplayz-sys/frontier-biz/pilotguide/leveling-and-merit-points.md

 ## KEEP IN MIND

-Merits will not be earned if you are playing in a private server match.
-If you leave before a match is completed (win or lose), you will lose all merits earned in that match.
+Credits, generation levels, and merits will not be earned if you are playing in a private server match.
+Outside of that, if you leave any match before a match is completed (win or lose), you will lose all merits earned in that match.
 Excluding weapon and titan leveling.

 ## Leveling/Merit and Pilot Generation